ooyeraju/ooyeraju/README.md

 - 🔭 I’m currently working on developing mobile application for [MAA-for India](https://github.com/March-Against-Anemia).
 - 🌱 I’m currently learning to build mobile applications.
 - 👯 I’m looking to collaborate on any startup idea.
-- 📫 Drop letters at : rajnishkush2@gmail.com
+- 📫 Drop your letters at : rajnishkush2@gmail.com

 <!--
 **ooyeraju/ooyeraju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.